Gamify-IT/chickenshock-backend/README.md

-# Moorhuhn-Backend
+# Chickenshock-Backend
-This repo serves to persist the moorhuhn data in a db and to communicate with different Microservices.
+This repo serves to persist the chickenshock data in a db and to communicate with different Microservices.

 # Development